mvaganov/CmdLineAsteroids/notes.md

 `voice`
 we can use SetCursorPosition to move the commandline cursor exactly where we want it before printing any character with Console.Write
 This functionality is not easily available in all programming language console APIs, so it's nice that C sharp gives it to us so cleanly.
-For example, if you want to do the same thing in Python, you need to replace SetCursorPosition with printing an escape sequence.
+For example, if you want to do the same thing in Python, you may need to replace SetCursorPosition with printing an escape sequence.
 That escape sequence will not work if executed in the basic Windows console.
 And it will cause strange errors when printing some special characters, or printing in a separate thread.

 `scene`